Important information for new, current, returning, and international Student Employees

 Students who are working for the first time in the U.S. must apply for a social security number.

+Bring these I-9 documents to CP 133, along with your vaccination card.
 We will need to make copies of the following documents:

 Foreign National Payment Data Glacier (for tax reporting purposes)